 PRESS RELEASE – M28 Cork to Ringaskiddy Project News

-Cork County Council, Cork City Council and Transport Infrastructure Ireland welcome today’s decision by An Bord Pleanála to grant approval to the M28 Cork to Ringaskiddy Project.
+website builders Cork County Council, Cork City Council and Transport Infrastructure Ireland welcome today’s decision by An Bord Pleanála to grant approval to the M28 Cork to Ringaskiddy Project.

 This €220m Project has local, regional and national significance.
 Locally, the road scheme increases the capacity and safety of the N28 National Primary Route in the south city environs.
 Furthermore, the relocation of the container terminal from Tivoli to Ringaskiddy, frees up a considerable land bank immediately north of the river on the edge of Cork City centre, which will have significant benefits and assist in the development of the Cork region.

 Regionally, it delivers critical infrastructure for the Port and for the industries in the Strategic Employment Area on the Ringaskiddy peninsula.
 The M28 is the transport infrastructure that can lead to improved capacity in the various industries as they continue to compete within their own sectors.

 Nationally, in a post-Brexit era, the Port of Cork is increasingly important as the closest port to mainland Europe and to EU markets.

 Improved access to Ringaskiddy has been specifically identified in Government’s National Planning Framework – Project Ireland 2040, as a key growth enabler for the Cork region, in addition to the upgrade of the M8/N25/40 Dunkettle Interchange, already underway, and the M28 corridor is part of the Trans-European Transport Network, providing access to the Tier 1 Port at Ringaskiddy, triggering a requirement that the Port is served by a high quality motorway or express road.